 Introducing the newest addition to the BiCO Performance Jigs lineup…

 This is the first look at a prototype that Bill has spent all winter developing.
-It will be field-tested by him and nineteen other anglers next week at the world’s greatest bass fishery: Lake Baccarac in Mexico.
+It was recently field-tested by him and nineteen other anglers at the world’s greatest bass fishery: Lake Baccarac in Mexico.

 If you know Bill, then you know he is obsessed with fishing Lake Baccarac.
-This upcoming trip will be his eighth down there, and this time he’ll be fishing a jig of his own— specifically designed for the lake, based on the countless hours he has spent fishing it.
+This trip was his eighth down there, and this time he fished a jig of his own— specifically designed for the lake, based on the countless hours he has spent fishing it.
 Naturally, we decided to name the new model after this famous body of water.